 I earned my Ph.D. in information studies from the College of Computing & Informatics at Drexel University.
-I also hold a M.S. degree in information science from the University of North Carolina at Chapel Hill and a Bachelor's degree in library science from Sun Yat-sen University.
+I also hold a M.S. degree in information science from the University of North Carolina at Chapel Hill and a Bachelor's degree from Sun Yat-sen University.

 Many children are spending increasing amounts of time each day using a wide range of screen media.
 Numerous government and local agencies provide advice to parents and other caregivers about children’s screen media practices.
 However, parents and caregivers sometimes struggle when trying to navigate this information and advice, and many youth services librarians are unsure how to talk to parents about becoming a “media mentor” for their children.

 Funded by the Institute of Museum and Library Services (IMLS), researchers from three U.S. universities collaboratively research and develop screen media education training modules for public librarians and community partners working with parents and/or caregivers of children ages 5 to 11.
 I worked on the study design and qualitative data collection in the first year of the project.

 Today’s consumer-facing activity trackers, such as fitness wristbands and smartwatches, often hold the promise of improving users’ health, yet problems in user interaction with activity tracking technology, such as low user adoption, short-lived use, and limited user engagement, undermine the potential health benefits.
 My dissertation research tackles these problems by developing a comprehensive understanding of non-patient healthy activity tracker users’ personal health information management (PHIM) with the data generated by their devices, an essential component of long-term user interaction with activity tracking technology.